Kashyap-Nirmal/Android_App/Apps/Tryframe_Demo/README.md

 Reference: https://www.raywenderlich.com/523-augmented-reality-in-android-with-google-s-face-api

 The base code is used from the above reference.
 I have made my own tweaks.
+The demo still needs improvements.
+For now you can get the output for a certain set threshold of angles.

 <table border="0" padding="10">
   <tr>